Call today and speak to Dominic Graham, specialist brain injury solicitor. Find out if you can claim compensation.

 Second-impact syndrome (SIS), also known as “recurrent traumatic brain injury”, occurs when the brain swells rapidly after a person suffers a second concussion before the symptoms of an earlier concussion have subsided.
 This second impact may occur minutes, days or even weeks after an initial concussion, and even the mildest grade of concussion can lead to SIS.
 Second-impact syndrome can be fatal.

 Use the brain injury compensation calculator above to get an estimate of how much your claim may be valued at.
 However, this is just an estimate.
-You will need to speak with a specialist brain injury lawyer to determine that you are indeed potentially entitled to make a claim.
-It is also likely that any a claim involving brain damage will go beyond simply providing compensation for pain and suffering, but also provide for loss of earnings and for future care to be provided.
+You will need to speak with a specialist brain injury solicitor to determine that you are indeed potentially entitled to make a claim.
+It is also likely that any brain injury claim involving brain damage will go beyond simply providing compensation for pain and suffering, but also provide for loss of earnings and for future care to be provided.
 In these instances the amount of compensation received will be greater than that estimated in the calculator.

 You made a difficult and frustrating time manageable, it always felt as though you were ‘in my corner’ and supporting me.